-Welcome to our new sustainability page!
-A place where you can not only check in and keep up to date with what’s happening with Aireys Inlet Primary Schools sustainable school activities but also check out all our endeavours and achievements in working towards a Resource Smart Schools accreditation.
+Welcome to our new sustainability hub!
+A place where you can check-in and keep up to date with what’s happening with Aireys Inlet Primary Schools sustainable school activities.
+Plus check out all our endeavours and achievements in working towards a Resource Smart Schools accreditation.

 Our Unique Environment

-At Aireys Inlet Primary School we have a long history of learning in and about the environment where we live.
+At Aireys Inlet Primary School we have a long history of learning about the environment we live in.
 We love nothing more than getting out and about in our beautiful area of the world.
-Whether it’s looking for orchids and yam daisies in the schools own bush sanctuary, working with community groups down at the river or discovering sea creatures as we ramble around the rock pools at the marine sanctuary on our doorstep.
-In this unique learning environment, students enjoy a connectedness to the world around them which truly gives them a greater understanding of the issues we face on our planet today.
+Whether it’s looking for orchids and yam daisies in the schools own bush sanctuary, working with community groups down at the river or discovering sea creatures as we ramble around the rock pools at our local marine sanctuary.
+Our students enjoy a connectedness to the world around us that is made possible by such a unique learning environment.

 - reduce water consumption,